rant-lang/rant/README.md

 🧩 **Simple module system** <br/>
 Sharing code between Rant programs is trivial.
 Just write your module script and `@require` it elsewhere.

+Need custom module resolution logic?
+No problem.
+You can write your own resolver and just plug it in.

 📚 **Rant Standard Library** <br/>
 A comprehensive standard library provides the tools needed to quickly iterate on your ideas.